Nenkai/GTToolsSharp/README.md

 ## Usage

 ### Unpacking
-`GTToolsSharp unpack -i <input GT.VOL or PDIPFS path> -o <Folder to extract to> (--noprint)`
+Input: `GTToolsSharp unpack -i <input GT.VOL or PDIPFS path> -o <Folder to extract to> (--noprint)`

 Examples:
   * Normal Unpack: `GTToolsSharp unpack -i PDIPFS -o PDIPFS_EXTRACTED`

-### Repacking
+### Repacking (PDIPFS only)
-`GTToolsSharp pack -i <PDIPFS path only> --folder-to-pack <Folder with source files to pack i.e car/decken/00> -o <output of repacked files>`
+Input: `GTToolsSharp pack -i <PDIPFS> --folder-to-pack <Folder with source files to pack i.e car/decken/00> -o <output of repacked files>`

 Examples:
   * Normal Pack: `GTToolsSharp pack -i PDIPFS --folder-to-pack RepackInput -o RepackedFiles`
   * To Delete files: `GTToolsSharp pack -i PDIPFS  --folder-to-pack RepackInput -o RepackedFiles --packremovefiles` (Needs files_to_remove.txt in current folder)

-## Repacking files
-Does not repack GT.VOL.
+Recommended usage is to **not** to pack to the same input folder.
+If your input folder is PDIPFS (original), your output folder should not also be PDIPFS.
-Make sure to make backups of the files you are reverting.
-If you get a black screen upon starting the game, revert your files.
+**Make sure to make backups of the files you are reverting.
+If you get a black screen upon starting the game, revert your files.**

 ## Compiling
-If you somehow want to compile this, Visual Studio 2019 Preview & .NET Core 5.0 is required.
+If you anyhow want to compile this, Visual Studio 2019 Preview & .NET Core 5.0 is required.